aws-samples/amazon-chime-sdk/apps/chat/README.md

 ### Adding channel members

-1. Sign in to the client
+1. Sign in to the client.
 2. Select a channel in the **Channels** pane.
 3. Choose the channel menu (•••).
 4. Choose **Add members** under the dropdown menu (•••) of a selected channel.
 Note that this option only appears if you have permission to add a member.